 The Fee bill will be based on the student's registration at the time of the bill.
 Any changes made after the initial billing (adds/drops/changes in financial aid) will be reflected in PeopleSoft.
 The balance due refers to the balance that you are required to pay the University of Connecticut after all eligible financial aid has been deducted from your semester charges.
 Any time a change has been made to your registration, you will be notified via Law School e-mail when the change has affected your tuition and fees.

-Beginning the 10th day of each semester, all students with outstanding balances on their accounts will also have a "Bursar hold" placed on their accounts.
+A late payment fee of $150 is payable by all graduate & Law students whose tuition and fees are not paid in full on the published fee bill due date.
+If after Day 10 of the semester, the bill remains unpaid the student will be assessed a second $150 late fee.
+Checks returned by the bank for any reason are considered a late payment.
+Late fee appeals form can be found at the UConn Bursar website.
+They will also have a "Negative Service Indicator" or "Bursar hold" placed on their accounts.
 This hold prevents students from accessing services such as class registration, transcripts and computer or e-mail services.
 If the past due balance is less than $100, this hold will prevent student from obtaining official transcripts.
 It will not prevent students from adjusting their schedules.
 If the past due balance is greater than $100, this hold will prevent students from making changes to their schedules.

 If you have a negative service indicator on your record, you can learn more about it by logging in to PeopleSoft Student Services Center by navigating: